epiccurious/jade-diy/README.md

 The firmware that runs Jade can also run other ESP32-based devices, which are listed below.

-## Why Should I NOT Read This Guide?
+## Who Should NOT Follow This Guide?

+1. You want to secure more than $100,000 (in 2023 dollars) worth of bitcoin.
+For large amounts, use multisig with Bitcoin Core on a cheap, dedicated laptop.
+The recommended guide is [the Yeti Level 3 Wallet](https://yeticold.com).

-- You want to learn how to use the Jade hardware wallet.
-Refer to the manufacturer's documentation or contact Blockstream for software support.
+2. You want to learn how to use the Jade hardware wallet.
+Refer to [the Jade's help center documentation](https://help.blockstream.com/hc/en-us/categories/900000061906-Blockstream-Jade) or [contact Blockstream](https://help.blockstream.com/hc/en-us/requests/new) for software support.

-- You're a normie who can't be bothered to learn how to operate a computer through the command line.
+3. You're a normie who can't be bothered to learn how to operate a computer through the command line.
 We will be using the Terminal console which normies find scary.
 It's not not hard, I promise.

-- You are not willing to use Linux.
+4. You are not willing to use Linux.
 (This guide only supports Linux Ubuntu for now but planning to add macOS support soon once I iron out the brew dependencies.)

 ## Why Should I Read This Guide?